obhq/obliteration/README.md

 Obliteration is an experimental PS4 emulator using [Kyty](https://github.com/InoriRus/Kyty) and [Uplift](https://github.com/idc/uplift) as a reference.
 The project is under development and cannot run any games that Kyty is able to run yet.

 **The original author of Kyty is not involved in the development of Obliteration in any way.** Obliteration is a completely separate project.
-The reason you see the author of Kyty in the contributor list is that this project contains commits from Kyty.
+The reason you see the author of Kyty in the contributor list is because this project contains commits from Kyty.

 ## Get a daily build

 You can download binaries from the latest commits [here](https://github.com/obhq/obliteration/actions/workflows/main.yml).
-You **MUST** sign in to GitHub otherwise you will not be able to download the file.
+You **MUST** sign in to GitHub otherwise you will not be able to download files.

 ## Screenshots